 In this case, the used material (Fill-up!, Coltene) is pretty easy and fast to manage; it was combined with an easily polishable composite material (Brilliant Ever glow, Coltene).
 For all big cavities the Fill up! was used deep in one layer – a dual curing bulk composite and the last layer of material was Brilliant – a photo cured composite material.

-Img.
-3 - In all proximal cavities, prewedge were used to protect the proximal rubber dam and to facilitate the finishing procedure of the proximal walls.
+In all proximal cavities, pre-wedge were used to protect the proximal rubber dam and to facilitate the finishing procedure of the proximal walls.

-Img.
-10 - On the first molar, because the cavity was superficial, only the photo cured material was used.
-The image shows the aspect after the modelling of the material.
+On the first molar, because the cavity was superficial, only the photo cured material was used.
+The image shows the anatomical aspect after the modeling of the material.

-Img.
-18 - 10 Months after restoration; static occlusal contacts marked with 40 (blue) and 8 (red) microns.
+10 Months after restoration; static occlusal contacts marked with 40 (blue) and 8 (red) micron paper.